 INTRODUCTION

 Dairy cattle housing and bedding systems influence animal health, reproduction, milk quality, animal well-being, productivity and farm profitability (Bewley et al., 2017).
 Future trends of dairy cattle housing will reflect consumer demands, animal behavior, and environmental impact (Bewley et al.,2017).
 The long-term sustainability of the dairy industry depends on the extent that housing systems reflect these priorities (Beaver et al., 2020).
-In 2014, tiestall housing systems were the most common housing types for lactating cows among all operations in the US and foremost among operations with less than 100 cows (USDA 2016).
+In 2014, tiestall housing systems were the most common housing types for lactating cows among all dairy operations in the US and foremost among operations with less than 100 cows (USDA 2016).
 However, it is unknown whether this trend also applies to lactating cattle on certified organic farms.
-Regional differences in herd size and types of facilities exist among US dairy operations (USDA 2016), and it is unclear how Vermont organic dairy farms compare to the other northern tier US states that lead in organic dairy production, e.g., Wisconsin, New York, Pennsylvania, Maine, and Minnesota (O’Hara and Parsons, 2013; Richert et al., 2013).
+Regional differences in herd size and types of facilities exist among US dairy operations (USDA 2016), and it is unclear how Vermont organic dairy farms compare to other northern tier US states that lead in organic dairy production, e.g., Wisconsin, New York, Pennsylvania, Maine, and Minnesota (O’Hara and Parsons, 2013; Richert et al., 2013).

 Vermont ranks sixth by number of certified organic dairy farms per state and first by number of certified organic dairies per square mile in the US (USDA-NASS, 2017).
 In 2018, 27% (n = 197) of Vermont dairy farms were certified organic; in 2019 the number of certified organic dairy farms was reduced to 177, 26% of the total 675 cow dairy farms in the state.
 US organic production regulations stipulate living conditions provide “year-round access for all animals to the outdoors, shade, shelter, exercise areas, fresh air, clean water for drinking, and direct sunlight, suitable to the species, its stage of life, the climate, and the environment” and pasture access providing “a minimum of 30 percent of a ruminant's dry matter intake (DMI), on average, over the course of the grazing season(s)” (USDA, 2020).
 Temporary confinement or shelter is allowed because of inclement weather or conditions that could jeopardize the animals’ health, safety, or well-being.
 In the northern US, including Vermont, where inclement weather including heavy snowfall may dominate during winter months and pasture access may be limited from November to March or April, organic dairy herds may be housed indoors for extended time periods.
 Reported frequencies of milking facility types (e.g., parlor vs. tiestall or stanchion milking) on organic dairy farms in other northern states (Minnesota, New York, Oregon and Wisconsin) may provide a crude estimate of the corresponding housing facilities, but do not provide specific estimates of winter housing or bedding materials (Stiglbauer et al., 2013; Sorge et al., 2016).
 For example, pasture or dry-lot was designated as the primary housing type (110 of 192 farms) for lactating cows on organic farms in New York, Oregon and Wisconsin (Richert et al., 2013).
-Because only 22% of farm visits were conducted in the winter for this survey it is possible that seasonality of the survey biased the primary housing type reported.
+Because only 22% of farm visits were conducted in the winter for this survey, it is possible that seasonality of the survey biased the primary housing type reported.
 Further, these prior surveys did not appear to capture the type of bedding material used, and some styles of housing (e.g., loose- or open-housing pack barns) appear to be reported infrequently in these studies.